cjm0093/babyScraperTool-API-Req./README.md

 A baby scraper tool that searches Target.com creates a .csv file and formats the data.

 Baby item scraper tool
-	finds+creates a baby registry using most necessary items automatically compares reviews from Target.com, checks prices to find an overall best pick for each category.
+	finds+creates a baby registry using most necessary items, automatically compares reviews from Target.com, checks prices, and finds an overall best pick for each category.

 	expenseSelector